varunnayal-org/database-migration-action/docs/cases.md

 ### Non Concurrent

-[TODO] This won't work if we are using linting.
+This won't work if we are using linting.

 ```sql
 CREATE UNIQUE INDEX "idx_email" ON "public"."user" ("email");